lfwa/lfwa.github.io/_pages/cv.md

 **ETH Zürich**\
 MSc ETH in Computer Science, Sep 2020 &ndash; Mar 2023 (expected)
 * Major in Machine Intelligence and minor in Programming Languages and Software Engineering.
-* Thesis: "Data Marketplaces and Strategies"
+* Thesis: "Data Marketplaces and Strategies."
 * GPA: 5.3/6.0

 **University of Copenhagen**\